victor0210/TUI/README.md

 ```

 ## Contribution
-1. Fork t-ui repository and clone to your own repository to local
+1. Fork TUI repository and clone from your own repository
 2. Enjoy coding ...
 3. Push to your github and commit a pull request
 4. Come on !
 I'm waiting for you